 Compliance with Copyright Laws and the Digital Millennium Copyright Act

-Much of the items and material available on the Internet are protected under United States copyright laws.
+Much of the material available on the Internet is protected under United States copyright laws.
 These materials may take the form of written works, musical compositions, motion pictures (including clips), artistic works, photographs or any other creation.
 United States copyright laws provide, among other things, that the owner of a copyrighted work has the exclusive right to reproduce the copyrighted work and distribute copies of such work to others.
 Therefore, any person other than the copyright owner who copies, uploads, downloads, swaps or engages in similar activities with respect to a copyrighted work without the express written permission of the copyright owner is committing a federal crime.

 Davidson College believes very strongly in promoting compliance with United States copyright laws and protecting the intellectual property interests of copyright owners.
 We are committed to educating our students, faculty, and staff as to the importance of copyright compliance and the penalties associated with committing copyright infringement.
 All students, faculty, and staff of Davidson College are responsible for reviewing, understanding and complying with United States copyright laws.
 Information on such laws is available from the U.S. Copyright Office at http://lcweb.loc.gov/copyright/circs/circ1a.html.